The Coolest Gallery Shows in Portland Right Now

-Convinced there's nothing better than strolling into a gallery or a museum, reading little placards, nodding, making asides to your date or your friend or thin air?
+Convinced there's nothing better than strolling into a gallery, reading a little placard, nodding solemnly, and making an aside to your date or your friend or thin air?
 Us too.
 So we've done a little curating of our own.

 We've rounded up the most worthwhile visual art viewing experiences in Portland right now, spanning photography, paintings, site-specific work, and more.
 Most are free to attend, some are available outside regularly scheduled hours by appointment, and all should spit you back out on the street slightly shaken.
 Check back seasonally for updated picks, and happy nodding.

 Food, 100 ways, as rendered by everyone from Hockney to Holzer to Warhol, is on view at the Jordan Schnitzer Museum of Art at Portland State University all season long.
 The pieces have been sourced from Schnitzer's sprawling personal collection, spanning mediums and arranged thematically, to abstract food from its utilitarian purpose and instead nudge us toward considering its political, spiritual, even sexual implications.
 11 a.m.–7 p.m.
 Tue–Wed & Fri–Sat, 11 a.m.–5 p.m.
 Thu through Dec 3, Jordan Schnitzer Museum of Art at PSU, 1855 SW Broadway, FREE